-What Does Travel Insurance Cover & How Does It Work?
+What Does Travel Insurance Cover and How Does It Work?

-Travel insurance protect your travel investments.
-Learn how travel insurance works and how it covers medical expenses, trip cancellation, and lost baggage, but excludes specific circumstances that are important to know.
+Travel insurance protects your travel investments.
+Learn how travel insurance works and what it covers, including medical expenses, trip cancellation and lost baggage, plus what it doesn't cover.

 What Is Travel Insurance?

-You know how you spend months planning the perfect trip, booking flights, reserving hotels, maybe even splurging on that sunset dinner cruise?
-Travel insurance is designed specifically for all the unique stuff that can happen when you're traveling.
+Spending months planning the perfect trip — booking flights, reserving hotels, maybe even splurging on that sunset dinner cruise — means you've got a lot invested.
+Travel insurance is designed specifically for the unexpected events that can happen when traveling.

-What's the easy way to think about travel insurance?
-Travel insurance reimburses you when covered things in your policy go wrong, so instead of losing thousands on a cancelled trip, or having big medical bills in a foreign country, or having to worry about replacing clothes from a lost bag, you can actually enjoy your vacation knowing these expenses are covered by your travel insurance coverage.
+Travel insurance reimburses you when covered events go wrong.
+Instead of losing thousands on a canceled trip, facing large medical bills in a foreign country, or replacing clothes from a lost bag, you can enjoy your vacation knowing these expenses are covered.

-How much does travel insurance cost?
-Travel insurance is affordable and ranges from 1.7% to 11% of your trip value depending on your age, destination, and plan choice.
-Most people spend about $50 to $150 on insurance for a one week trip.
+Travel insurance costs 1.7% to 11% of your trip value, depending on age, destination and plan choice.
+Most people spend $50 to $150 on insurance for a one-week trip.

 How Does Travel Insurance Work?